Showing posts with label Bruce Davison. Show all posts

 In fact, the character named Mame Dennis is less in attendance in this film than Lucille Ball: the revered “comedy institution.”

-All the while the musical around her has been transformed into a kind of formal, laugh-free, drag-queen-inspired, fandom career tribute.
-Lucy enthusiasts, those who had stuck by their star through 18-years-worth of black-and-white housedresses and dowdy office attire, were rewarded with a two-hour-plus fashion parade of Lucille Ball looking like the glamorous movie star Ricky Ricardo and Mr. Mooney never allowed her to be.
+All the while, the musical around her has been transformed into a kind of formal, laugh-free, drag-queen-inspired fandom career tribute.
+Lucy enthusiasts, those who had stuck by their star through 18 years of black-and-white housedresses and dowdy office attire, were rewarded with a two-hour-plus fashion parade of Lucille Ball looking like the glamorous movie star Ricky Ricardo and Mr. Mooney never allowed her to be.

 Joyce Van Patten is an all-too-brief bright spot as the conniving Sally Cato